llamakid/bashProfile/README.md

 # bashProfile
-Bash profile i am using on my machine.
+The Bash profile I am currently using on my machine.